pachyderm/pachyderm/doc/docs/2.3.x/how-tos/jupyterlab-extension/index.md

 ## Before You Start

 - You must have a Pachyderm cluster running.
-- You must install the Jupyterlab Helm chart
+- You must install the Jupyterlab Helm repository.
     ```sh
     helm repo add jupyterhub https://jupyterhub.github.io/helm-chart/
     helm repo update